Delta has just announced an extension to its industry-leading seat blocking policy.

 It’s clearly costing Delta quite a bit to offer this benefit.
 While the airline has long tried to differentiate itself from American and United (which aren’t blocking seats), I’m not sure Delta is getting the short-term payoff it was expecting.

-For what it’s worth, Delta’s financial results haven’t been great in the past couple of quarters, and don’t really suggest that the airline is getting a revenue premium that reflects people valuing this policy.
+For what it’s worth, Delta’s financial results haven’t been great in the past few quarters, and don’t really suggest that the airline is getting a revenue premium that reflects people valuing this policy.

 Has Delta’s seat blocking policy paid off?

-Delta Air Lines will continue blocking seats through March 30, 2021.
-While there were initially four US airlines blocking seats, Southwest and JetBlue have announced plans to stop blocking seats in the coming weeks, so Delta is really differentiating itself.
+Delta Air Lines will continue blocking seats through April 30, 2021.
+While there were initially four major US airlines blocking seats, at this point Delta is the only airline to have such a policy.

 This is a fantastic development, and I’d absolutely go out of my way to choose Delta over a competitor because of this.
 If nothing else, it sure is more comfortable to fly with an empty seat next to you.

-Unfortunately I suspect this might be the last (or maybe second to last?) extension of this benefit.
+Unfortunately I suspect this might be the last extension of this benefit.